Esquilache Riots: Riots begin

 The king was inclined to accept the demands, despite being counselled not do so by several of his ministers.
 Those ministers who believed he should accept the rioters' demands, emphasized that the riots were not a challenge against royal authority, but that they could develop into such should the demands be ignored.
 Charles appeared on the palace balcony.
 The rioters once again presented their demands.
 Charles calmly acceded to their demands.
-He and his Walloon Guard then retired into the palace.
+He and the Walloon Guards then retired into the palace.

 This action temporarily calmed the populace.
 However, fearing for his own safety, Charles then decided to retreat to Aranjuez with the rest of his family and his ministers, including Esquilache.

 A military junta took measures to restore order.
 The city remained calm.
 However, upon hearing that Charles had left secretly for Aranjuez, anger spread that the king had simply accepted the demands in order to make his subsequent escape.
 There were also fears that a large force of royal troops would enter Madrid and crush the revolt.

 In reaction to these fears, some 30,000 people, including men, women, and children, surrounded the house of Diego Rojas Contreras, bishop of Cartagena and president of the Council of Castile.
 The bishop was instructed to inform the king of the popular mood and to draw up a series of demands.
 An emissary was sent to Aranjuez and the bishop remained trapped.
 Meanwhile, the townspeople had begun to sack military buildings and stores, releasing prisoners.
 The king replied with a letter that stated that he sincerely promised to comply with the demands of his people, and asked for calm and order.

 This calmed the populace once again.
 Esquilache was also dismissed, a move that both Charles and Esquilache lamented.
 Esquilache felt that his modernizing reforms had deserved a statue, and would comment that he had cleaned and paved the city streets and had created boulevards and had nevertheless been dismissed.
 He was given the ambassadorship to Venice, where he subsequently died.